TooFuW/phonetikor8000/README.md

-# phonetikor8000
+# Phonetikor8000

-The top of your keyboard ("²" to ")") is now a phonetic keyboard
+A project made in 1 hour for a friend.
+(I used the bases of [ShortMoji](https://github.com/TooFuW/shortmoji)) The top of your keyboard ("²" to ")") is now a phonetic keyboard.